-CDC Updated U.S. Public Health Service Guidelines for the Management of Occupational Exposures to HIV and Recommendations for Postexposure Prophylaxis (2005, Sept.
-30). (www.cdc/gov/mmwr/preview/mmwrhtml/rr5409a1.htm).
+US Public Health Working Group. (updated July 6, 2015): Updated U.S. Public Health Service Guidelines for the Management of Occupational Exposures to HIV and Recommendations for Postexposure Prophylaxis, retrieved from (https://npin.cdc.gov/ publication/updated-us-public-health-service-guidelines-management-occupationalexposures-human)

-Administration of Medication Policy
+Administration of Medication

 Students are expected to seek supervision from an instructor/preceptor when preparing or administering all medications.
-Students may never administer intravenous medications without direct supervision from the instructor/preceptor/ RN designee.
+Students may never administer intravenous medications/fluids without direct supervision from the instructor/ preceptor/ RN designee.

-Direct supervision from the instructor/ preceptor/ RN designee is required when:
+Direct supervision from the instructor/RN designee is required when:

-- 1. Flushing saline-locks. - 2.
+- 1. Flushing saline-locks - 2.
 Preparing insulin for administration in the hospital setting. - 3.
-Preparing anticoagulant drugs. - 4.
-Preparing narcotics. - 5.
-Administering medications with a dosage that must be calculated. - 6.
-Administering medications to a child age 12 and under.
+Preparing anticoagulant drugs - 4.
+Preparing narcotics - 5.
+Administering medications with a dosage that must be calculated - 6.
+Administering medications to a child age 12 and under - 7.
+Students in NU127 and NU236 must have direct clinical instructor supervision for all steps in the administration of medication process.